0xbenc/bash-zoo/README.md

 - Gum-only UI; no fzf.
 It parses `Host`, `HostName`, `User`, `Port`, and first `IdentityFile`. `Match` blocks are ignored.
 - Labels show `user@host:port [key]` when present; connection is always `ssh <alias>` so your config fully applies.

-`mfa` pulls TOTP codes from your [`pass`](https://www.passwordstore.org/) store, copies them to the clipboard, and shows a countdown until the next code rotation.
-It features fuzzy search (via `fzf`), optional big‑font display (`figlet`), and smart key‑bindings for quick selection.
-To make it work you need:
+Passage’s built‑in TOTP support uses the same `/mfa` convention as the former `mfa` helper.
+To make MFA work smoothly you need:

 1. **Dependencies** — Install `pass`, `oathtool`, and your platform clipboard helper (`pbcopy` on macOS, `xclip`/`xsel` on Debian).
 2. **Initialize pass** — Generate (or reuse) a GPG key, then run `pass init <gpg-id>`.
 This creates `~/.password-store` as your encrypted vault.
-3. **Store MFA secrets** — Create an entry for each service that ends in `/mfa`, because the script searches for files named `mfa.gpg`.
+3. **Store MFA secrets** — Create an entry for each service that ends in `/mfa`.
 The entry must contain a single-line base32 secret (no URIs, no extra lines).
 For example:

    ```bash
    export PASSWORD_STORE_DIR=~/.password-store  # optional if using the default